-Cynthia K. Johnson is the Life Care Coordinator/Community Liaison at Maser, Amundson & Boggio, P.A.
+Cynthia K. Johnson is the Elder Care Coordinator at Maser, Amundson & Boggio, P.A.
 Her role involves helping clients and their families navigate issues associated with aging as well as helping clients maintain their independence and well-being while accessing the appropriate level of care.
 Cynthia’s comprehensive background in transitional and long-term care, Alzheimer’s care, home and residential hospice, clinic, and hospital settings partners with the firm’s holistic approach of offering legal services, care coordination, and advocacy support to help clients and their families navigate the challenges of aging, long-term illness, and disability.

 Cynthia has a Bachelor of Social Work degree and holds a Social Work licensed in the state of Minnesota.
 She is a member of the Minnesota Nursing Home Social Workers Association, Edina Professionals Serving Seniors, Elder Resource Association, Minneapolis Area Senior Workers Association, and Richfield Dementia Friends.